sopel-irc/sopel.chat/python3-centos7.md

 # Using Python 3 on CentOS 7 (the easy way)

-Whether you're running Willie, or any other Python application, the best way to install Python 3 on CentOS 7 is with [Software Collection Libraries][scl].
+Whether you're running Sopel, or any other Python application, the best way to install Python 3 on CentOS 7 is with [Software Collection Libraries][scl].
 Many guides will tell you to compile it, but that's much more time consuming, makes you mess with your path, and can't be kept up to date with `yum`.
 SCL is a